kohei-us/mdds/CONTRIBUTING.md

 ./bin/gen-test-coverage.sh out src/*.cpp
 ```

 which should launch the report in your default web browser.
+Note that this works
+only when you use gcc to build the test source files.